JonathanGrossman/python_basics/09_conditionals.md

-# Conditionals.
+# Conditionals

-Conditional statements allow you to control the flow of your application, which otherwise will read every line sequentially, meaning one after the next from top to bottom.
-Conditional statements are used to skip over lines of code, repeat blocks of code, or choose between different code blocks
+Conditional blocks are blocks of code that run only if a defined condition exists.
+For instance, `if pant_size = 2`, `print(pant_size)`.
+Because the Python interpreter reads your .py files from top to bottom in sequential order, you can use conditional statements to control the flow of your application.
+Use conditional statement to skip over lines of code, to repeat blocks of code, or to choose between different code blocks.

-Here we cover if, else, elif, conditional expressions, and pass.
-Later we will discuss other ways to control application flow
+The chapter discusses `if`, `else`, and `elif`, conditional expressions, and `pass`.

+## if

 if evaluates the specified object’s or expression’s truthiness an if expression consists of if, an expression, a colon (:), and a statement (which appears on the following line and must be indented)